Veeeeti/Veeeeti/README.md

-Engineering student and entrepreneur 🚀

-I run a software company called Saucesoft.
-We specialized in developing software for startups and SaaS companies.
-If you are a developer you should get in touch with me.
-We offer remotework where you can decide all your hours.
+Co-Founder at Saucesoft 🚀 SauceSoft is a full-service software company.
+We provide comprehensive software solutions, whether it's mobile application development, e-commerce, or website development.

-Go check out my company [SauceSoft](www.saucesoft.io).
+Go check us out at [saucesoft.io](www.saucesoft.io).

 <!---
 Veeeeti/Veeeeti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.